 The split hides are then put into large vats filled with natural tannins.
-Some of these natural tannins include bark of the Mimosa and Quebracho trees.
+Some of these natural tannins include tree bark.
 The hides spend a couple of weeks soaking in this tanning liquor and must be frequently tended to in order to ensure full absorption.
 The hides are then removed, excess moisture is taken out and they are shaved to the desired thickness (from the backside).

 For vegetable tanned leather that isn’t dyed, this is nearing the end of the road.
 That type of veg tan leather has a pale almost pinkish color to it.
-But the veg tan leather we use if further dyed to create the rich color and character that makes our leather so unique.
+But dyed veg tan leather is further dyed to create the rich color and character that makes the leather so unique.

 The tanned hides arrive at this step as a blank canvas and ready to be infused with rich color and character.
 The hides are dyed in enormous drums that look something like a wine barrel on steroids that rotates in the air.

-The hides are then fat liquored with conditioning oils and waxes.
-Our leather is then hot stuffed, which is a special process that literally stuffs the leather hide to its core with waxes and tallows that give it a rich color and make it more durable.
+The leather may then be hot stuffed, which is a special process that literally stuffs the leather hide to its core with waxes and tallows that give it a rich color and make it more durable.

 After that, the hides are dried and staked.
 Staking is a process that softens up the leather just a bit.

-The entire process is very time and labor intensive, taking about six weeks to complete.
-This is significantly longer than chrome-tanned leather, which is the most common tanning method.
+The entire process is very time and labor intensive, taking up to six weeks to complete.